ATS Optimization

 The 3-Pillar Strategy for the US Job Market

-Job hunting in the US isn’t what it was five years ago.
-Remote work reshaped everything.
-AI screening is the new normal.
-And the platforms that worked in 2020 are now overcrowded graveyards.
+Job hunting in America isn’t what it was five years ago.
+Remote work reshaped the map.
+AI screening is the default gatekeeper.
+And the job boards that worked in 2020?
+Overcrowded graveyards.

 You need three things working together:

-• Platform strategy — knowing exactly where to apply based on your industry
+• Platform strategy — knowing exactly where to apply based on your industry, title, and experience level

-• US market awareness — understanding at-will employment, salary transparency laws, and visa realities
+• US market awareness — at-will employment, salary transparency laws, visa realities, and the unwritten rules American hiring managers expect

 Top US Job Platforms in 2026: Where to Actually Apply

 Not all job boards are equal.
-Here’s the breakdown based on what actually works for US-based job seekers right now.
+Some are time sinks.
+Others are gold mines — but only if you know how to work them.
+Here’s the breakdown based on real outcomes for US-based job seekers:

 PlatformBest ForATS IntegrationHit Rate

-IndeedVolume applications, hourly and entry-levelMany employers push Indeed apps straight to ATSLow — 200+ applicants per post is common
+IndeedVolume applications, hourly and entry-levelMany employers push Indeed apps straight to ATSLow — 200+ applicants per post is standard

 GlassdoorCompany research + apply in one placePowered by Indeed, same ATS pipelineLow but focused — know salary before you apply